k-amara/GInX-Eval/README.md

 # GInEx-Eval

-*GInEx-Eval is a evaluation procedure that estimate edge importance in graph neural networks.*
+*GInEx-Eval is an evaluation procedure that estimate edge importance in graph neural networks.*

 This directory contains the code needed to implement **GInX-Eval**, Graph In-distribution eXplanation Evaluation, a procedure to evaluate how informative edges are to the GNN model.